Leading the transformation in STEM education

 - graduate diploma (or higher qualification) in teaching or education; or

-- bachelor degree in teaching or education followed by at least two years full-time (or equivalent) work experience in teaching or education^; or
+- bachelor degree in teaching or education followed by at least two years full-time (or equivalent) professional work experience involving learning, training, teaching or tutoring, or in an educational setting, Education department or related statutory authority; or

 - QUT Graduate Certificate in Education.